| Reimyo DAP-999EX

 digital.
 Elsewhere it is much truer to music than to the

+medium.
 Nowhere is this more noticeable than in the timing

 and flow of the musical presentation.
 The Reimyo front end presents